SymfonyCasts/testing/sfcasts/ep1/first-test.md

 Inside call `self::assertEquals(42, 42)`.

 That's it!
-Sure... it's not a very *interesting* test - if our computer thinks that 42 doesn't equal 42, we have bigger problems - but it's *enough*.
+It's not a very *interesting* test - if our computer thinks that 42 doesn't equal 42, we have bigger problems - but it's *enough*.

 ## Executing PHPUnit